chadsec1/decoyim/THREAT_MODEL.md

 over content, this can be clearly seen.
 You could simply show the signature and the content to someone else, and they would know that you said it.
 Or, you could not take back saying it.
 This property is called non-repudiation.
 It's something a very useful property - for example for digital contracts.
 But for conversations it goes against our intuitions, and it's not great that introducing more security could lead to this kind of attack.
-In CoyIM, this is also mitigated by our use of OTR, which is designed to be deniable.
+In DecoyIM, this is also mitigated by our use of OTR, which is designed to be deniable.
 What that means is that after the messages have been sent, someone else could in theory forge these messages.
 That means that there's no proof that any single private key is responsible for the conversation.